MathiasaurusRex/Twin-Cities-Hacktoberfest/README.md

 + CSS
 + JavaScript

-## Oh many I haven't used one of these things before, where can I learn more about it?
+## I haven't used one of these things before, where can I learn more about it?

-### What is Git?

-In one sentence:
-Git is a tool that allows you to back up your code and collaborate with other people.

-From Wikipedia:
-Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
-It is primarily used for source code management in software development, but it can be used to keep track of changes in any set of files.
-[Wikipedia] (https://en.wikipedia.org/wiki/Git)

-Guides to help you get started with Github:

-+ Hello World - Github Guides : https://guides.github.com/activities/hello-world/
-+ How you can learn Git and GitHub while you’re learning to code : https://medium.freecodecamp.org/how-you-can-learn-git-and-github-while-youre-learning-to-code-7a592ea287ba
+If you're feeling ambitious I highly suggest going through FreeCodeCamp.org to get a understanding of what the following items are.
+FCC's mission: to help people learn to code for free.
+We accomplish this by creating thousands of videos, articles, and interactive coding lessons - all freely available to the public.
+We also have thousands of freeCodeCamp study groups around the world.

+There is no expectation for you to go through FCC before contributing to this project or scheduling some 1:1 time -- but repetition and repeated exposure to topics from different perspectives is often the fastest way to obtain a mastery of a topic.

 ### What is HTML?